tetrateio/training/modules/security/mtls/README.md

     command terminated with exit code 56
     ```

-    If everything worked correctly, we should see curl return an error code 56, indicating if failed to establish a TLS connection.
+    If the mTLS configuration applied correctly, we should see curl return an error code 56, indicating it failed to establish a TLS connection.

 3. Allow the sleep pod to reach some workloads

-    While you don't want any pod to be able to targer your Hipstershop workloads, you may still want some of them to be reachable.
+    While you usually don't want any pod from external namespaces to reach your application's workloads (your Hipstershop micro-services), you may still want some of them to be reachable.
     Let's allow our sleep container to reach the frontend service:

-    ```sh
+    ```yaml
     kubectl apply -f - <<EOF
     apiVersion: "security.istio.io/v1beta1"
     kind: "PeerAuthentication"